sourcegraph/sourcegraph-public-snapshot/docs/storage.md

 To test the environment's credentials, run `psql` (the PostgreSQL CLI client) with the `PG*` environment variables set.
 If you see a database prompt, then the environment's credentials are valid.

-# Sourcegraph database management

-Prior to running Sourcegraph for the first time you will need to run `src pgsql create` which will initialize the database and tables.

-The `src pgsql` command provides subcommands to drop, reset and truncate the database.
-See `src pgsql -h` for more information.